lauang/InShare/ASSIGNMENT-3.md

   - Unauthorized Access Attempts: Log instances caught at backend.
   - (?)
 Suspicious API Access: Record attempts at request tampering.
 - Violations of invariants
-  - Data consistency violations: ex, editor tries to delete a note (overlaps with *unauthorized acces atempts*).
+  - Data consistency violations: ex, editor tries to delete a note (in this case, related to *unauthorized access attempts*).
 - Unusual behaviour
   - (?)
 Abnormal frequency of notesharing.
 - (?)
 Performance statistics